Maximilian Ramgraber

 Data Assimilation and Sequential Inference

-Data assimilation is a special form of uncertainty estimation.
+Data assimilation is a specialized form of uncertainty estimation.
 It plays an important role in systems where we have an interest in sequential or real-time updates to our simulations.
-Examples include weather forecasts, pump control, petroleum engineering, or GPS tracking.
+Examples include weather forecasts, automated pump control, petroleum engineering, or GPS tracking.
 Advanced data assimilation algorithms can even infer and improve a model's parameters with time, yielding self-improving simulations.
 Much of my work focusses on such algorithms.

 Hydrogeology and Numerical Modelling

-The context in which I often explore these subjects is hydrogeology.
+The context in which I explore these subjects is often hydrogeology.
 Groundwater is the most important freshwater reservoir in many parts of the world.
 Unfortunately, the subsurface is mostly unobservable, which makes its study challenging.
 With predominantly point-wise data, numerical models are an important tool to create physically meaningful connections between these fragmented pieces of information.
 When combined with uncertainty estimation, we can rigorously study the plausibility and consequences of different hypotheses about the subsurface's properties even with incomplete data.

 Academic waypoints